Connor-Macdonald/Stock-Closing-Price/README.md

 Predict the closing price of a stock using a Long Short Term Memory RNN

 - Gets stock price data from Yahoo Finance
-- Uses Keras nerual net library
+- Uses Keras nerual net library for LSTM RNN